-The indigenously developed FA-50 light attack aircraft will replace the ROKAF's ageing fighter fleet of F-5E/F and A-37 aircraft.
-The FA-50 will also strengthen the defence capability of the ROKAF.
+The indigenously developed KAI FA-50 light attack aircraft replaced the ROKAF’s ageing fighter fleet of F-5E/F and A-37 aircraft.
+The FA-50 also strengthens the defence capability of the ROKAF.

-DAPA placed a KRW1.1 trillion ($1bn) follow-on serial production contract with KAI for the FA-50 aircraft in May 2013.
-The deliveries are expected to start in the second half of 2013 and the full operational deployment of the FA-50 fleet with the ROKAF is scheduled for 2016.
+DAPA placed a KRW1.1tn ($1bn) follow-on serial production contract with KAI for the FA-50 aircraft in May 2013.
+The deliveries of the aircraft began in 2013.

 The FA-50, which is based on the T-50 supersonic advanced trainer platform, is offered as an affordable and efficient supersonic advanced light attack platform.

 The combat aircraft is intended to meet the light fighter requirements of air forces around the world.
-The advanced radar provides the FA-50 with detection capability which is similar to that of the KF-16 fighter.
+The advanced radar provides the FA-50 jet with detection capability, which is similar to that of the KF-16 fighter.

-The tandem glass cockpit of the FA-50 can carry two crew members.
-It is equipped with wide field of view head-up display (HUD), colour multifunction displays (MFDs), digital engine instrumentation, Hands On Throttle-And-Stick (HOTAS), integrated up-front controls and zero-zero ejection seat.
+KAI FA-50’s tandem glass cockpit can carry two crew members.
+It is equipped with a wide field of view head-up display (HUD), colour multifunction displays (MFDs), digital engine instrumentation, Hands On Throttle-And-Stick (HOTAS), integrated up-front controls, and zero-zero ejection seat.

 The flight control systems include digital fly-by-wire, active stick, electrical emergency power unit, digital break-by-wire and triple redundant electrical system.